delftwaves/swash-docs/docs/getting_started/intel_fortran/debian/index.rst

 The SWASH source code also supports memory-distributed parallelism for high performance computing applications.
 A message passing approach is employed based on the Message Passing Interface (MPI) standard that enables communication between independent processors.

-The Intel Fortran Essentials package also contains the Intel MPI Library.
+Let us check the installation of Intel MPI first:
-This can be checked with the following command:

 .. code-block:: bash

    mpirun --version

-We proceed to build SWASH.
+If successful, then we proceed to build SWASH.
 First, we configure SWASH to be built with support for MPI, as follows

 .. code-block:: bash